DimitriWeiss/up-ac/README.md

 ## SMAC3

-Smac is autotaically installed with the installation of up_ac.
+Smac is automatically installed with the installation of up_ac.
 For further details refer to (https://automl.github.io/SMAC3/main/).

 ## Optano Algorithm Tuner (OAT)